Have you noticed a drop in CTR and ad impressions? Here’s something you should look into immediately.

 If it’s a game, Google recommends a minimum distance of 150 pixels between the edge of the game and the ad.

-3. Avoid using misleading headings–if you name the ads section on your website as “helpful links” or “more resources” and prompt users to click on the ad, you need to stop it immediately.
+3. Avoid using misleading headings.
+Don’t name the ads section on your website as “helpful links” or “more resources” and prompt users to click on the ad.

 4. Never push content below the fold–if ads push the main content below the fold, users click on them.
-Choose for a layout, putting content first.
+Opt for a layout that puts content first.

-5. Maintain a clear distinction between ad content.
-Do not disguise ads as content.
+5. Maintain a clear distinction between ads and content.
 It serves little purpose other than increasing invalid clicks while violating Google policies.
-So, ensure there’s a clear distinction between ads and content.

 The extra validation layer of confirmed clicks results in losses, and recovery takes time.
 It’s earned the moniker of “two-click penalty” for a good reason.

-If you are affected by the two-click penalty, make the necessary changes to reduce invalid clicks and wait.
+If you are affected by Google’s two-click penalty, make the necessary changes to reduce invalid clicks and wait.
 Your ad revenue should return to normal as CTR and site traffic increase.

-If Google has not yet imposed Confirmed Clicks on your ad units, make sure you do not get there.
+If Google hasn’t yet imposed Confirmed Clicks on your ad units, make sure you do not get there.
 Follow Google’s UX guidelines and, more importantly, steer clear of any deceptive practices to increase clicks.

 Setupad can help you adopt best practices to avoid the two-click penalty.
 To know how to safeguard your ad revenues better, email us at [email protected] or leave a comment below.